 Combine these two powerful factors and it is no wonder Amazon took swift action.
 There is simply no place for email appends in the Amazon ecosystem.

 Most sellers simply want an easy way to match buyer data in Facebook so they can create a targeted custom audience.
 Facebook even makes it clear that emails are one of the easiest and most reliable ways to find those matches.

 Email append services pushed this feature too, especially when they offered the ability to match audiences, because it gave them an easy way to make a decent profit.
 That’s because they could charge per email.
 Even at a mere couple of cents, hundreds or thousands of emails add up.
 So the hype machine was fed, and sellers bought into it (understandably).

 Now more than ever I see people requesting a good resource for email appends.
 This is because, dictated by human nature, we want what we can’t have.
-And the reason people can’t have appends is because Amazon sent a clear message a few weeks ago when they sent a cease order to the popular service ZonPages.
+And the reason people can’t have appends is because Amazon sent a clear message a few weeks ago when they sent a cease order to other popular services that offered this feature.

-The interesting thing about the ZonPages case is, Amazon asked them to cease both appends services AND Facebook match services, nipping all issues they may have with the service in the bud with one fell swoop.
-This led many, including ZonPage’s founder Leo Lemin, to be convinced Amazon was shutting down all audience match services.
+The interesting thing about this case is, Amazon asked the services to cease both appends services AND Facebook match services, nipping all issues they may have with them in the bud with one fell swoop.
+This led many of the service providers to be avidly convinced Amazon was shutting down all audience match services.
 Thus chaos ensued.
-Everyone was convinced that they could no longer leverage Amazon data for laser targeted advertising.
+Everyone believed that they could no longer leverage Amazon data for laser targeted advertising.

 Why You Don’t Need Appends